neel26desai/basic_neural_networks/README.md

    - Using PyTorch's Builtin functionalities such as optimizers, layers and the Sequential API
    - Using PyTorch's Builtin functionalities such as optimizers, layers and without the Sequential API
 3. neural_network_with_pytorch_lightening.ipynb
+ - This file contains the demonstration of how you can use PyTorch Lightening and PyTorch to build a neural network.
+By making your model class inherit the PytorchLightening module and using the layer functionality provided by PyTorch
 4. neural_networks_using_tf.ipynb
+   - The file contains the following different ways of building a neural network using TensorFlow.
+     - From scratch without using any features provided by Tensorflow
+     - From scratch but using gradient tape for assisting in backpropogation  (Low level API)
+     - Using Optimiers and Subclassing i.e making out model and layer class inherit tf.Module (Low level API)
+     - Using built-in layers provided by TensorFlow
+     - Using TensorFlow's functional API
+     - Using TensorFlow's Sequential API
+     - Using Sequential API to build a model for Image classification on MNIST digits dataset
 5. neural_nw_using_jax.ipynb
+ - The file contains the following different ways of building a neural network using JAX.
+    - Everything from scratch
+    - Using low level API such as jax.grad to assist in backpropagation , and weight updation
+    - Using high level API by implementing the Flax.linen.nn and jax.jit decorators

+## Video Link: